Man searching online bad credit line of credit options

-Bad Credit Line of Credit
+Line of Credit for Bad Credit

-How does a Line of Credit work?
+How does a Line of Credit for bad credit work?

 Opening a personal Line of Credit for bad credit can give you access to money whenever you need it — up to a set credit limit.
-Once approved, you'll have access to a certain amount of funds you can borrow from as needed.
+Once approved, you'll have access to a pre-determined amount of funds you can borrow from as needed.
+Plus, you’ll only pay interest on the amount you use, not your total credit limit.

 Types of Lines of Credit